 Her work has been exhibited and published internationally, with group shows in London, Taipei, Montreal, and Los Angeles and solo exhibitions in the UK, Canada, and Italy.

-She has received a number of public grants and awards including inaugural artist in residence at Kwantlen University (2018-19), Frontiers in Retreat, EU Visual Arts and Innovation (2014-18), BC Innovation and Media Grant (2011-12), Creative Communities Grant, Province of British Columbia, Canada, Surrey Art Gallery Urban Screen Production Grant, City of Richmond Public Art Commission: No.4 Pump Station (2010-11), Cultural Capital of Canada Artist status award in combination with Cultural Olympiad project status for the Vancouver Winter Olympics (2008-10), the Innovation Award, The Lighthouse Gallery Glasgow (2006), and the Urban Culture Award (through the Millennium Commission, Cities of Culture Liverpool) for 2005-07.
+She has received a number of public grants and awards including British Council Arts Council Funding (2021), artist in residence, Darts Hill, Canada (2021), BC Arts Council (2020), inaugural artist in residence Kwantlen Polytechnic University, BC (2019), inaugural artist in residence, Minoru Centre, City of Richmond, BC (2018) Frontiers in Retreat, EU Visual Arts and Innovation (2014-17), BC Innovation and Media Grant (2011-12), Creative Communities Grant, Province of British Columbia, Canada, Surrey Art Gallery Urban Screen Production Grant, City of Richmond Public Art Commission: No.4 Pump Station (2010-11), Cultural Capital of Canada Artist status award in combination with Cultural Olympiad project status for the Vancouver Winter Olympics (2008-10), the Innovation Award, The Lighthouse Gallery Glasgow (2006), and the Urban Culture Award (through the Millennium Commission, Cities of Culture Liverpool) for 2005-07.